-The ESPP permits participants to purchase Class A common stock through payroll deductions of up to a specified percentage of their eligible compensation, provided that participants will be permitted to make lump sum contributions to the ESPP during the initial offering period (July 28 to November 30, 2020).
+The ESPP permits participants to purchase Class A common stock primarily through payroll deductions of up to a specified percentage of their eligible compensation.
 The maximum number of shares that may be purchased by a participant during any offering period is determined by the plan administrator in advance of each offering period.